Bank Runs With and Without Bank Failure: Conceptual Framework

 \subsection{Broader Economic Consequences of Runs and Failures}

 Our analysis speaks to two broad conceptual views about the consequences of runs for the banking system and the real economy.
-One view is that runs are key discontinuous turning points whereby small shocks translate into large economic costs through bank failures and credit contraction.
-Theories of non-fundamental runs, fundamental-based panic runs, and information-based runs all share this prediction \citep{Diamond1983,Goldstein2005,Gorton2012book,Gertler2015}.\footnote{For instance, \cite{Gorton2012book} argues that even runs that lead to suspension but not failure are highly disruptive to local business activity.} This view also plays a key role in prominent accounts of the Great Depression and Great Recession \citep{FriedmanSchwartz,Bernanke2018}.
+One view is that the run itself is a key discontinuous turning point whereby a small shock can translate into high economic costs through deposit outflows, bank failures, and credit contraction.
+This view plays a key role in prominent accounts of the Great Depression and Great Recession \citep{FriedmanSchwartz,Gorton2012book,Bernanke1983,Bernanke2018}.
+Theories of non-fundamental runs and fundamental-based panic runs most directly embody this mechanism \citep{Diamond1983,Goldstein2005}.
+Information-based theories also allow runs to lead to discontinuous jumps, but the consequences of runs depend more on underlying fundamentals and on whether banks can survive the run.

 Another view is that runs themselves are not the root cause of severe downturns, but are instead primarily a reflection of deeper fundamental solvency problems \citep{AdmatiHellwig2014,Gennaioli2018,Baron2021}.
 Solvency problems are the cause of severe economic contraction, as in models of the bank lending channel \citep{Holmstrom1997,GertlerKiyotaki2010}.
 Bank capital is the key state variable capturing the ability of the banking system to intermediate funds.
 If runs often arise in response to these fundamental weaknesses, they may be the trigger that results in inevitable bank failures and economic costs, but not their root cause.
 In this view, avoiding runs would not prevent the costs of poor fundamentals.
 At the same time, even if runs are not the root cause of banking sector distress, runs may be an important amplification mechanism for bad fundamentals, leading to worse outcomes than if the run were averted \citep[e.g.,][]{Goldstein2005,Gertler2015}.